samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 * For patients not treated as expected we can use the structure of the random forests model to find similar patients that were treated differently.

-[Fig. 2](fig_benchmark) shows a comparison of current thrombolysis rate at each hospital and the predicted thrombolysis rate if decisions were made according to the majority vote of the 30 benchmark hospitals.
+The [figure](fig_benchmark) below shows a comparison of current thrombolysis rate at each hospital and the predicted thrombolysis rate if decisions were made according to the majority vote of the 30 benchmark hospitals.

 :::{figure-md} fig_benchmark
 <img src="./../images/benchmark_thrombolysis.jpg" width="400px">